I joined the Navy, November of 1980. I was 22.

-I had been so brainwashed by the ideological supremacy of the Catholic Church being “the only true and Apostolic Church” that I almost felt like I was committing some kind of sin against God by visiting Protestant Churches.
+I had been so brainwashed by the ideological supremacy of the Catholic Church being “the only true and Apostolic Church” that I almost felt like I was committing some kind of sin against God.
 Although, I was being compelled by the Holy Spirit to attend services at The First Baptist Church of Millington and I eventually was baptized again.
 I just didn’t feel like my initial infant baptism counted, after all I couldn’t even remember the occasion.
 This time I was dressed in a white robe and literally dunked in total immersion of water.
-It was so great the second time and totally invigorating.
-I actually sensed the Holy Spirit cleansing me of all past sins.
-Being the good Catholic that I was, I still couldn’t help but do the sign of the cross just before getting dunked by the Minister.
-When asked by the other converts, why I did the sign of the cross, I simply responded, “Just in case I drowned!”
+It was so great the second time and refreshingly invigorating.
+I actually began sensing the Holy Spirit cleansing me of all past sins.
+Being the good Catholic that I was, I still couldn’t help but do the sign of the cross just before getting fully immersed by the Minister.
+When asked by the other converts, why I did that, I simply responded, “Last Rites.”

 I believe when I experienced the seizure, I was actually being delivered from demonic oppression.

-There had been such a release from so much excess baggage that I was carrying around, such an elated feeling of uninhibited freedom, and such an overwhelming feeling of “joy inexpressible and full of glory!”
-I really couldn’t begin to understand it nor explain it, all I knew that I was so helplessly lost, and for once in my life I felt I was finally found…by God.
-I sensed the Holy Spirit endow me with such rivers of joy…
+There had been such a release from so much excess baggage that I was carrying around, such an elated feeling of uninhibited freedom, and an overwhelming feeling of “joy inexpressible and full of glory.”
+I really couldn’t begin to understand nor explain it, all I knew that I was so helplessly lost, and for once in my life I felt I was finally found…by God.